hashicorp/terraform/website/source/docs/commands/plan.html.markdown

 * `-destroy` - If set, generates a plan to destroy all the known resources.

+* `-input=true` - Ask for input for variables if not directly set.

+* `-module-depth=n` - Specifies the depth of modules to show in the output.
+  This does not affect the plan itself, only the output shown.
+By default, this is zero. -1 will expand all.

 * `-no-color` - Disables output with coloring.

 * `-out=path` - The path to save the generated execution plan.
 This plan